 One of the best ways to maximize your rewards is to combine credit cards within the same rewards program.
 The Chase Sapphire Reserve and Chase Freedom Unlimited combo noted above, for instance, helps you get more out of your points earned with the cash-back card than you could by using the Freedom Unlimited alone.

 - Chase Sapphire Preferred (or Reserve) and Chase Freedom Flex: Travel perks and high earnings on rotating categories.

 - The Platinum Card from American Express and American Express Gold Card: Travel perks and strong dining and supermarket points earnings.

-- Chase Sapphire Reserve (or Preferred) and Chase Ink Business Preferred: Expansive travel perks along with points earnings on multiple business-related categories.
+- Chase Sapphire Reserve (or Preferred) and Chase Ink Business Preferred: Extensive travel perks along with points earnings on multiple business-related categories.

 - American Express Gold Card and Blue Business Plus from American Express: Good travel and dining rewards with a great baseline rewards rate for all other purchases.

 - Citi Premier Card and Citi Double Cash Card: Solid earnings on everyday spending categories, including travel and high earnings on all other purchases.